-We have audited the financial statements of Oxford City Council and Group for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Oxford City Council & Group for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Oxford City Council and Group Movement in Reserves Statement, - Oxford City Council and Group Comprehensive Income and Expenditure Statement, - Oxford City Council and Group Balance Sheet, - Oxford City Council and Group Cash Flow Statement and the related notes 1 to 43 and the related Group Accounts notes 1 to 11, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 9, and Collection Fund and the related notes 1 to 2 give a true and fair view of the financial position of Oxford City Council and Group as at 31 March 2020 and of its expenditure and income for the year then ended; and have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+- Oxford City Council & Group Movement in Reserves Statement, - Oxfordshire City Council & Group Comprehensive Income and Expenditure Statement, - Oxford City Council & Group Balance Sheet, - Oxford City Council & Group Cash Flow Statement, - The related notes 1 to 44 and related Group notes 1 to 11, - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes 1 to 9, - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.